SmartableAI/artificial-intelligence/_news/2020-08-08-hypotenuse-ai-wants-to-take-the-strain-out-of-copywriting-for-e-commerce.md

 ---
 category: news
-title: "Hypotenuse AI wants to take the strain out of copywriting for ecommerce"
+title: "Hypotenuse AI wants to take the strain out of copywriting for e-commerce"
 excerpt: "Imagine buying a dress online because a piece of code sold you on its ‘flattering, feminine flair’ — or convinced you ‘romantic floral details’ would outline your figure with ‘timeless style’.
 The very same day your friend buy the same dress from the same"
-publishedDateTime: 2020-08-07T15:11:00Z
+publishedDateTime: 2020-08-08T01:42:00Z
 webUrl: "https://techcrunch.com/2020/08/07/hypotenuse-ai-wants-to-take-the-strain-out-of-copywriting-for-ecommerce/"
 ampWebUrl: "https://techcrunch.com/2020/08/07/hypotenuse-ai-wants-to-take-the-strain-out-of-copywriting-for-ecommerce/amp/"
 cdnAmpWebUrl: "https://techcrunch-com.cdn.ampproject.org/c/s/techcrunch.com/2020/08/07/hypotenuse-ai-wants-to-take-the-strain-out-of-copywriting-for-ecommerce/amp/"
 type: article
-quality: 89
+quality: 86
-heat: 99
+heat: -1
-published: true
+published: false

 provider:
   name: TechCrunch